JoshuaDevCo/NFT-minting-dapp/README.md

 # Mint site

-A dapp to mint erc721 tokens:\
+A dapp to mint 16 randomly generated erc721 tokens:\
 https://emojis-mint.netlify.app/

 ## How to mint?